 How to benefit from Amazon Brand Analytics for your brand?

 Many successful brands utilize these tools to find out potential areas for improvement, adapt their marketing strategy, and monitor potential customer issues.
-Keeping track of your brand analytics and of how your company is perceived on the Amazon market is essential to be successful for a long time.
+Keeping track of your brand analytics and of how your company is perceived on all Amazon global markets is essential to be successful for a long time.
 For this, you are free to employ additional tools aimed to bring your customer service to a new level and boost your revenue.

 Have you tried using Amazon’s Brand Analytics tool?
 If so, what is your favorite report within it?
 Let me know your thoughts in the comment box below.